DUPIXENT® (dupilumab) is a prescription medicine used:

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of DUPIXENT.
 Call your doctor for medical advice about side effects.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

-Use DUPIXENT exactly as prescribed.
-Your healthcare provider will tell you how much DUPIXENT to inject and how often to inject it.
-DUPIXENT is an injection given under the skin (subcutaneous injection).
-If your healthcare provider decides that you or a caregiver can give DUPIXENT injections, you or your caregiver should receive training on the right way to prepare and inject DUPIXENT.
-Do not try to inject DUPIXENT until you have been shown the right way by your healthcare provider.
-In children 12 years of age and older, it is recommended that DUPIXENT be administered by or under supervision of an adult.
-In children younger than 12 years of age, DUPIXENT should be given by a caregiver.
+Use DUPIXENT exactly as prescribed by your healthcare provider.
+It’s an injection given under the skin (subcutaneous injection).
+Your healthcare provider will decide if you or your caregiver can inject DUPIXENT.
+Do not try to prepare and inject DUPIXENT until you or your caregiver have been trained by your healthcare provider.
+In children 12 years of age and older, it’s recommended DUPIXENT be administered by or under supervision of an adult.
+In children under 12 years of age, DUPIXENT should be given by a caregiver.

 The product information in this site is intended only for residents of the U.S. The products discussed herein may have different product labeling in different countries.